|Living in Puerto Vallarta Mexico|

 September 12 Vallarta News Brief and Upcoming Events

 Banderas News Team

 There's always so much going on in Puerto Vallarta and around Banderas Bay, it can be difficult to keep up with it all.
-Here's a look at some of this week's Puerto Vallarta news headlines and community announcements, plus a couple of this weekend's events that you won't want to miss.
+Here's a look at some of this week's Puerto Vallarta news headlines, community announcements, and a couple of Independence Day events that you won't want to miss.

 In 2014, the International Sailfish and Marlin Tournament celebrates its 59th year.
 Scheduled to take place in Puerto Vallarta from November 12th-15th, this popular annual event promises to be even bigger and better than ever - with thousands of dollars in cash and prizes to be awarded.

 Free Rabies Vaccinations for Dogs and Cats in Jalisco

 For the last 19 years Jalisco has been free of rabies.
 This month, during the Reforzamiento de Vacunación Antirrábica Canina y Felina campaign, 924,000 free rabies vaccines are expected to be administered to pets throughout the state in order to keep Jalisco rabies free.

 Mamas in Puerto Vallarta Host Picnic / Charity Benefit

 Pack up your picnic basket and join Mamas in PV at El Jardin de la Luna on Saturday, September 27th from 10 am to 2 pm for an action packed morning filled with friends and fun at a Picnic to benefit Pasitos de Luz, a Puerto Vallarta non-profit that supports children with disabilities.